Tec 5 Arthur George Van Pelt

 With his brother, he was raised at 521 30th Street in East Saint Louis,

 Arthur joined Company B, 192nd Tank Battalion at Fort Knox, Kentucky.
 This meant that he was recently drafted into the army.
-He was put into the company because the army, at this time, attempted to fill vacancies within the unit with other men from Illinois.
+He was put into the company because the army, at this time, attempted to fill vacancies within the unit with other men from Illinois, since the company was originally an Illinois National Guard Tank Company.

 Arthur became a Prisoner of War when the defenders of Philippines surrendered to the Japanese.
-As a POW, he most was held at Camp O'Donnell and Cabanatuan.
+He took part in the death march and, as a POW, was held at Camp O'Donnell and Cabanatuan.
 In late 1942 or early 1943 Arthur was assigned to the POW detail that worked at the Bachrach Garage in Manila.
 The POWs on this detail repaired Japanese trucks that had broken down.

-When the Japanese concluded that it was just the a matter of time before the Philippines would be liberated, they disbanded the detail and sent the men to Pier 7 in Manila.
-The POWs were scheduled to sail on the Arisan Maru, but since the entire detachment had not arrived, the Japanese put another group of POWs on the ship.
-The ship was later sunk by an American submarine.
+When the Japanese concluded that it was just the a matter of time before the Philippines would be liberated, he was sent to Pier 7 in Manila.
+The POWs were scheduled to sail on the Arisan Maru.
+While the POWs were on the dock waiting to board their ship, the Hokusen Maru became ready to sail.
+Since the entire POW detachment assigned to the ship had not arrived, the Japanese put Arthur's group of POWs on the ship.
+The Arisan Maru, Arthur's original ship, was later sunk by an American submarine on its way to Hong Kong.

 Arthur and the other POWs were boarded onto the Hokusen Maru on October 1, 1944.
 The POWs remained in the ship's holds until the ship sailed on October 3, 1944 for Hong Kong.
 It arrived there on October 11, 1944.

-According to the other members of the B Company, while on the ship, Arthur resisted another POW's attempt to take his canteen.
+According to the other members of the B Company, while at sea, Arthur resisted another POW's attempt to take his canteen.
 During the fight for the canteen, the other man beat Arthur to death with the canteen.
 U. S. Army records have Tec 5 Arthur C. Van Pelt dying on October 10, 1944.
-The story of his death appears to have been told by the surviving members of B Company who were also on the ship.
+The story of his death was told by surviving members of B Company who were also on the ship.

 Since T/5 Arthur Van Pelt's body was thrown overboard, his name appears on the Tablets of the Missing at the American Military Cemetery at Manila.